antononcube/Raku-ML-SparseMatrixRecommender/docs/Performance.md

 ## Recommender creation

-Currently, version 0.0.3, recommender object creation is very slow for larger data.
+Currently, version 0.0.3, recommender object creation is very slow for larger _long form_ data.
 After some investigation and profiling it seems that most of slow-down comes from the method `impose-row-names` of `Math::SparseMatrix`, [AAp2].